seanpm2001/AI2001_Docs/Docs/Datasets/Types/Source_Code/!OldVersions/README/English/USA/README.txt

 <details open><summary><p><b>Click/tap here to expand/collapse this section</b></p></summary>

-I have Ssta language families for programming languages today.
+I have started to document language families for programming languages today.
 It was inspired by the way linguistics are organized by families.

-Total languages (2023, Tuesday, August 8th) `154` / `??` (`???.??%`)
+Total languages (2023, Saturday, August 12th) `162` / `??` (`???.??%`)

 <details open><summary><p><b>Click/tap here to expand/collapse the language family tree</b></p></summary>